bcgov/platform-services-status-page-notifications/notifications/Upgrading-OCP49-API.md

 When we create or update Kubernetes resources (ie: Deployments, Routes, RoleBindings) inside Openshift, these resources will be defined with various pieces of information, including an API version.
 This information is processed and handled by the API Server accordingly.

 As an API resource matures over time in terms of how it is implemented and maintained, the API maintainers will choose to update the API version to match its level of maturity.
 For the current wave of API upgrades that will take place when we upgrade Openshift from 4.8 to 4.9 (thus upgrade from Kubernetes 1.21 to 1.22), the affected API resources will be all easily identifiable as being an API resource with version `v1beta1` and that version in Openshift 4.9 will need to be just `v1`.

+# What impact may the upgrade to Openshift 4.9 have on my app?

 At present Openshift 4.8 will respond to the affected API resources both with API versions `v1beta1` and `v1`, but when we upgrade our Openshift clusters to 4.9, then using API version `v1beta1` for some specific API resources will no longer work and not be created or updated depending on the requests involved.